Red House eviction defense: History and context

 Pauline and William Kinney sold the Red House to William Kinney, Jr. and his wife, who is Upper Skagit, in 1995.
-In the early 2000s, the younger Kinney family mortgaged their home, which had by that time been in their family for 65 years, in order to pay legal fees after their son was found guilty of killing a man and injuring his wife in 2002 while driving on a suspended driver's permit.
+In the early 2000s, the younger Kinney family mortgaged their home, which had by that time been in their family for 65 years, in order to pay legal fees after their son William Kinney III (William X. Nietzche), then age 17, was found guilty of killing a man and injuring his wife in 2002 while without a valid driver's license.
 The mortgage was from Freedom Mortgage Corporation in May 2002.
 In March 2004, they refinanced that loan with Beneficial Oregon Incorporated.

 In December 2016 the loan was transferred to another company.
 According to a website created by supporters of the Kinney family, the family began receiving bills from both the previous mortgage company and the new one, and so began putting payments into an escrow account instead of paying the bills so the billing issue could be resolved.
 However, according to reports by The Oregonian, "it’s not clear if that account was ever set up," and the Kinney family missed 17 payments for over a year.
 Multiple communications were made between the Kinney family and lenders during this period which questioned the lenders' jurisdiction, with rhetoric "consistent with the so-called sovereign citizen movement".
 The Kinneys would mark forms "void" and return them, and claimed that "the company had no jurisdiction".

 William Kinney III and his mother have stated in court filings and on social media that the law and the courts do not have jurisdiction over them.
 J.J.
-MacNab, a research fellow at the George Washington University's Program on Extremism, said that their rhetoric was similar to that of Ammon Bundy in his occupation of the Malheur National Wildlife Refuge.
-The Kinneys' social media posts have also referred to QAnon and other conspiracy theories.
+MacNab, a research fellow at the George Washington University's Program on Extremism, said that their rhetoric was similar to that of Ammon Bundy in his occupation of the Malheur National Wildlife Refuge, and that they appeared to be adherents of Moorish sovereign citizen ideas.
+The Kinneys' social media posts have also referred to QAnon and other right-wing conspiracy theories.